rschen5/ChessGPTutor/README.md

 ## Instructions

 ### Requirements:

-This project requires Python 3.7 or higher.
+This application requires Python 3.7 or higher.
 * Create an account with OpenAI
 * Download Stockfish here: https://stockfishchess.org/download/
 * Create your own `config.json` file.
 It should look like this: